 - 1% — All other purchases

-Given the price of the Amazon Prime, if you don’t already have it, it’s going to be hard to get value out of this card.
-If sign up for Amazon Prime to get this card, you are essentially throwing away $119 of the cash back.
-Unless you spend $2,400 at Amazon and Whole Foods every year, your cash back won’t make up for the “annual fee”.
+If you don’t already have Amazon Prime, it’s going to be hard to get value out of this card.
+If you sign up for Prime to get this card, you are essentially throwing away $119 of the cashback.
+Unless you spend $2,400 at Amazon and Whole Foods every year, your cashback won’t make up for the “annual fee”.

-The Amazon Prime Visa Signature card is stackable meaning that you could get 5 percent from the card as well as another 5% from Ebates (or any of the other cash back portals).
+The Amazon Prime Visa Signature card is stackable meaning that you could get 5 percent from the card as well as another 5% from Rakuten (or any of the other cashback portals).

 The Chase Freedom Unlimited card earns 1.5% back on every purchase.
 The American Express Everyday Preferred card earns just 1x per dollar, but brings along a 50% bonus after 30 purchases in a calendar month.
 And, finally, the Chase Freedom card will periodically have Amazon as a quarterly bonus category allowing you for a 5% return.

 There are a number of other cashback cards that earn 1.5% – Citi Double Cash Card (2%), Capital One Quicksilver (1.5%) and the Discover It Miles card (1.5%).

 Similar to the Amazon Prime Visa Signature card, using any of the above cards are stackable as well.